marcus d. harvey

 aea. sag-aftra. sdc (associate)

-marcus d. harvey is an award-winning performer, writer, director, educator & cultural strategist.
-A proud First-Generation college and graduate school graduate, he holds his MFA in Acting from Brooklyn College, MA in Dramatic Writing for Social Change from NYU and dual undergraduate degrees in Dramatic Arts and Performance Studies from UNC-Chapel Hill.
+A proud first-generation college and graduate school graduate, marcus holds an MFA in Acting from Brooklyn College, an MA in Dramatic Writing for Social Change from NYU, and dual undergraduate degrees in Dramatic Art and Performance Studies from UNC-Chapel Hill.

 2010 - present